slifty/tvarchive-duplitron/README.md

-# Repeated Content Detection
+# The Duplitron 5000

+This repository contains the Duplitron, a RESTful API that makes it possible to discover and manage repeated audio from a larger corpus.
+It was originally created to support the Internet Archive's [Political Ad Archive](https://politicaladarchive.org/).

-This repository uses [audfprint](https://github.com/dpwe/audfprint) (via a docker image) to process an mp3 file and identify segments of repeated content.
+The Duplitron takes in media (audio or video), compares it with existing media, and categorizes sections of the media based on the result of that comparison.
+It uses [ffmpeg](https://ffmpeg.org/) to manipulate the media files and then uses [audfprint](https://github.com/dpwe/audfprint) (via a docker image) to process the media files and identify segments of repeated content.

-The API itself is powered by [Laravel](http://laravel.com).
+The [API itself](docs/api.md) is powered by [Laravel](http://laravel.com).

 The code is written to support [PSR-2](http://www.php-fig.org/psr/psr-2/index.html)